jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 ## The Short Version (TL;DR: Configure the latest version of Django)

-*Assuming* you have a full install of Solaris 11.4 (SRU43 was the SRU I first tried this, followed by and upgrade to SRU46), it seems to boil down to the following (Assumes you have the "System Administrator" profile assigned):
+*Assuming* you have a full install of Solaris 11.4 (SRU43 was the SRU I first tried this, followed by an upgrade to SRU46), it seems to boil down to the following (Assumes you have the "System Administrator" profile assigned):

 ```bash